 - Because water cools more slowly than land.

 C. On the annual temperature range map (5.16; 4CE, p.
 134/5.18; 3CE, p.
 128):

 - the greatest annual ranges are located in central Asia (Siberia) and central North America.
 Why?

 - Because these areas are furthest from oceans.
-They heat most intensely in the summer and cool most intensely in winter.
-And, because there is a large seasonal difference in the amount of insolation received.
+They heat most intensely in the summer and cool most intensely in winter (continentality).
+And, because they are fairly far north, there is a large seasonal difference in the amount of insolation received (effect of latitude).

 - the greatest temperature ranges are in the northern hemisphere.
 Why?

 - Because there are larger land masses in the northern hemisphere.
 The Southern Hemisphere is almost all water (keeping temperature ranges more moderate)

 - the least annual ranges are over equatorial waters.
 Why?

 - Because the equator has little seasonal change in the amount of insolation received.

 - The major currents (Gulf Stream/Japan Current) are north and south of the Equator, not AT the Equator, so warm water is not move poleward right at the Equator.